Burnt Hills-Ballston Lake Central School District began offering

 recommendation of the school formerly attended.

-The district traditionally holds new registration and screenings
+The district traditionally holds an informational meeting for

-in March.
-For more information, contact the District
+spring.
+For more information, contact the District Office at

 518-399-9141, ext.
 85002 or check the district calendar for